belem2050/UPSSITECH/hmi_multimodal/README.md

 * Make sure, processing 4 is installed and in the directory PutThatThere run the file PutThatThere.pde .

 ## Demos
-I did some videos demo you could see in /Demos or directly on my Youtube channel :https://youtu.be/QzJ53f-3rpY this link https://youtu.be/QamJEru_Y34 for QUIT option.
+I did some [videos](https://youtu.be/QzJ53f-3rpY this link https://youtu.be/QamJEru_Y34 for QUIT option) demo you could see in /Demos or directly on my Youtube channel.

 ## Conception and implementation
 To understand how all of this has been done, have a see in the pdf file PutThatThere.pdf which is /Documents and also the initial project done by my teacher M.Philippe Truillet.